 To further investigate the proposed model in personalized BP and SpO₂ prediction, we introduced unsupervised learning-based pre-training and fine-tuning techniques to conduct personalized prediction.
 The unsupervised pre-training part aims at learning latent patterns inherited in PPG data from training samples from diverse patients, while the fine-tuning part conducts personalized BP and SpO₂ prediction using individual training samples and model parameters initialized by the pre-training part.

 In the unsupervised pre-training part, an autoregressive task is utilized.
-Basically, for each PPG sequence, a random set of records is masked and the model is asked to predict masked parts.
+Basically, for each PPG sequence, a random set of records is masked, and the model is asked to predict masked parts.
 With pre-trained transformer encoders, we further fine-tune the personalized model for each patient.
 To avoid the data leakage issue, we split the training and validation set chronologically.

 The overall architecture of our Transformer-based model on estimation of BP and SpO₂ using PPG data is shown using a flowchart in Figure 3.